1ekrem/python/bdd-framework/ReadMe.md

 # This will generate JSON report to %allure_result_folder%.
 Then, to view HTML report you can use Allure Command line (plugins for Jenkins/TeamCity/Bamboo also available)

 $ allure serve %allure_result_folder%

-For more details about Allure report you can see the docs.